|

 long years of my life.
 Don't burn it.
 If no one in the family wants it,

+please give it to the Lamar University Library."
 In my mind, not publishing it would be the

 equivalent of burning it.